zenhack/iron-blogger2/README.md

 ## Syncing Posts & Bookkeeping

-The recommended approach to keeping Iron Blogger's database up to date is to add the `ironblogger sync-posts` and `ironblogger assign-rounds` commands described above to a cron job.
-These must be run from the directory containing `wsgi.py`.
+The recommended approach to keeping Iron Blogger's database up to date is to add the `ironblogger sync` command described above to a cron job.
+This must be run from the directory containing `wsgi.py`.

 ## Openshift